Top

 Jonathan Roberts was the husband of Lily Roberts of 2, St Mawes Terrace, Keyham Ford, Plymouth, Devon

-Rogers, Wilford Ira K 17348
+Rogers, Wilford Ira

-from Abertillery, Monmouthshire
+From: Abertillery, Monmouthshire

 Wilford Rogers was the son of Henry and Emily J Rogers of 5, Woodville Road, Cwm, Newport, Monmouthshire.